 Some specific functions include, but are not limited to, the following:

-Bachelor’s degree in business management, business administration, accounting, finance, real estate.
-Or, an equivalent combination of education and comparable work experience.
+Bachelor’s Degree in real estate, finance, business, city planning, or economics or related field; or an equivalent combination of education and comparable work experience.

 This position is based out of CAHEC’s corporate office in Raleigh, NC.
-Travel, typically by either commercial airline or automobile, is required for at least 25% of this position.
-Certain objectives require working on-site at various locations, such as properties in CAHEC’s investment portfolio, and some professional training opportunities may also require travel.
+Certain objectives require working on-site at various locations, or properties, within CAHEC’s investment portfolio.
+Some professional training opportunities and attending industry conferences may also require travel.

 CAHEC is an equal-opportunity employer that offers a competitive compensation and benefits package.

 The employment classification for this position is exempt.